 Visibility into application performance in the cloud is critical, especially with your user-facing applications.
 Whether it’s software-as-a-service (SaaS), platform-as-a-service (PaaS) or infrastructure-as-a-service (IaaS), without cloud performance monitoring tools in place there is no visibility into how applications are performing.
 If you can’t monitor and report on cloud performance and availability, then you are not providing business value.

 Another mistake that some users of cloud services make is failing to accommodate for potential bandwidth issues.
-App performance matters, selecting a cloud service provider make sure that they support a distributed platforms where applications can be run on infrastructure closer to your business location in order to improve performance for users.
+App performance matters, selecting a cloud service provider make sure that they support a distributed platform where applications can be run on infrastructure closer to your business location in order to improve performance for users.

-Health of the service provider
+The health of the service provider

-As many new service providers enter the cloud space, businesses would do well to examine the health of the service provider before moving critical applications to a cloud service provider platforms.
+As many new service providers enter the cloud space, businesses would do well to examine the health of the service provider before moving critical applications to cloud service provider platforms.

 Tracking cloud services/applications your support